themeum/tutor-lms-elementor-addons/readme.txt

 No, you can use this integration with the free version.
 Pro version of Elementor is not required.

-= Do I need the Pro version of Tutor LMS to use this plugin? = No, free version is enough to use this integration.
+= Do I need the Pro version of Tutor LMS to use this plugin? = No, the free version is enough to use this integration.

 = Can I use this with my theme? =
-We have tested the compatibility with Twenty Nineteen, Elementor Hello and Astra.
-If you find a conflict or problem in your theme, feel free to post on the support section of this plugin.
+We have tested the compatibility with Twenty Nineteen, Elementor Hello, and Astra.
+If you find a conflict or problem in your theme, please post on the support section of this plugin.

-= How can I request for more features? =
+= How can I request more features? =
-You can post on the support section of this plugin or use the contact form at themeum.com
+You can post on the support section of this plugin or use the contact form at themeum.com.

 == Screenshots ==